hafithm/Project-Transforming-and-Analyzing-Data-with-SQL/cleaning_data.md

 RENAME TO products_clean;

-	-- create back_up files for all tables in the db future references just in case of a mess up create table analytics_backup as select * from analytics
+-- create back_up files for all tables in the database for future references just in case of a mess up create table analytics_backup as select * from analytics